selimslab/selimslab.github.io/about.md

 permalink: /about/
 ---

-I am Selim, a human, 25.
-I like to learn and share
+I am Selim, a human, 25, writing here to learn and share

 I enjoy to watch the sea, walk in the forest, camp in the mountain.
 To run, swim, and cycle.
-To play a song, read, write, and code
+To play a song, dance, and paint.
+To speak, read, write, and code

 [Resume](/resume)